 In the age of e-business, value creating networks based on the internet are called internet business models [cf. Rayport (1999); Timmers (1998); Rappa (2001)].
-Hagel III uses the term economic web and describes "clusters of companies that collaborate on a particular technology" in order to "deliver independent elements of an overall value proposition that grows stronger as more companies join".
+Hagel III uses the term economic web and describes "clusters of companies that collaborate on a particular technology" in order to "deliver independent elements of an overall value proposition that grows stronger as more companies join."
 [Hagel III (1996), S. 71, 72] Timmers describes the internet business model as "an architecture for the product, service and information flows, including a description of the various business actors and their roles; and a description of the potential benefits for the various business actors; and a description of the sources of revenues" [Timmers (1998), p.
 4].
 A similar definition is given by Rappa: "The business model spells-out how a company makes money by specifying where it is positioned in the value chain" [Rappa (2001)].
 The base of value and supply chain relationships is the internet technology and its services [cf. Österle (2000), p.
 36-40; Rayport (1999)].

 Internet business models emerge from virtual structures in the corporations [cf. Byrne et al. (1993), p.
 36-38; Alt et al. (2000), p.
 101-102].
 They implement loosely and partly connected value chain and supply chain relationships based on internet technology.
 The transition from the virtual corporation to the internet business model is the result of the additional organizational and technical design of the chains between the actors [cf. Hagel III (1996), S. 72].
 The internet business models consist of different actors which sum up their resources.
-According to the common classification they can be divided in: companies (in the context of business), employees, public administration and customers.
-Caused by the intermediation on internet based markets [cf. Sarkar et al. (1995)] it seems to be necessary to emphasis the intermediary to be a sub-class of the company. [cf. Österle (2000), p.
-39; Wigand and Benjamin (1995), chapter 4 and 5]

-The relations between the actors can be classified in product and service flows, information flows and financial flows [cf. Stadtler (2000), p.
-7; Alt et al. (2001), p.
+According to the common classification they can be divided in: companies, employees, public administration, and customers.
+Because of the intermediation on internet based markets [cf. Sarkar et al. (1995)] it seems to be necessary to extend this classification with the class of an intermediary [see also: Österle (2000), p.
+39].
+The relations between the actors can be classified in product and service flows, information flows and financial flows [cf. Alt et al. (2001), p.
 6].
-While materially products and services imply physical exchange relations (traditional value chain), digitalized exchange relations, like digital products and services, financial transactions and information itself, can be handled by the internet (virtual value chain). [cf. Scheer and Loos (2002), chapter 2 and 3]
+While materially products and services imply physical exchange relations, digitalized exchange relations, like digital products and services, financial transactions and information itself, can be handled by the internet.
 The actors cooperate in their supply and value chain relationships with internet technology.
 This internet based communication model is called "business bus" [Österle (2000), p.
-37] or "it-platform" [Alt et al. (2000), p.
+37] or "itplatform" [Alt et al. (2000), p.
 102].
 It contains the "totality of technical, applications and business standards on which software solutions, electronic services, etc. are based. [...]
 The business bus produces the m:n capability of Business Networking" [Österle (2000), p.
 39].
 This is the basis of the relations between the actors and the exchange of information, finances, digital products and services [cf. Alt et al. (2001), p.
 6].
-Furthermore the physical flows of products and services are informational connected to the digital ones. [cf..
-Scheer and Loos (2002), chapter 2]
+Furthermore the physical flows of products and services are closely connected with the digital ones.